 Studio photographers will appreciate that the Olympus E-M1 II (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 200D and the E-M1 II have been discontinued, but can regularly be found used on ebay.
 The E-M1 II was replaced by the Olympus E-M1 III, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Olympus E-M1 II Manual.
+Further information on the features and operation of the 200D and E-M1 II can be found, respectively, in the Canon 200D Manual (free pdf) or the online Olympus E-M1 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.